Kalaimagal09/HealthLink-An-Inclusive-AI-Powered-Hospital-Appointment-Application/README.md

-# Hospital Appointment Booking App
+# HealthLink: An Inclusive AI Powered Hospital Appointment App

 ## Project Description 📝

-👋 Welcome to the Full Stack React Native App. <br/>
 In this project, I have build a hospital appointment booking app using React Native, Expo, Strapi, and Clerk. created a user-friendly and intuitive application from scratch.